vert-x3/vertx-web-site/src/site/blog/posts/vertx-maven-plugin-series/post-01-vertx-maven-plugin.md

 It's good have the jar packaged and run using `java -jar uber-jar`, but when doing typical development you don't  want to do frequent [Apache Maven](http://maven.apache.org) packaging and wish to see your changes automatically redeployed.

 Don't worry!!!
-As part of [Vert.x Maven Plugin](http://vmp.fabric8.io) we have added the incremental builder to [Apache Maven](http://maven.apache.org) build, which will watch for your source and resource changes to perform automatic re-build and delegate the redeployment to Vert.x.
+As part of [fabric8 Vert.x Maven Plugin](http://vmp.fabric8.io) we have added the incremental builder to [Apache Maven](http://maven.apache.org) build, which will watch for your source and resource changes to perform automatic re-build and delegate the redeployment to Vert.x.

-Run,redeploy and other features of the [Vert.x Maven Plugin](http://vmp.fabric8.io) will be explored in detail in the next part of this series, until the have fun with [Vert.x Maven Plugin](http://vmp.fabric8.io)!!
+Run,redeploy and other features of the [fabric8 Vert.x Maven Plugin](http://vmp.fabric8.io) will be explored in detail in the next part of this series, until the have fun with [fabric8 Vert.x Maven Plugin](http://vmp.fabric8.io)!!